mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

     $merge: {
         into: <target>,
         whenMatched: [
-            { $addFields: {
-                total: { $sum: [ "$total", "$$new.total" ]}
+            { $replaceWith: { $mergeObjects: [
-                }
-            }
+                "$$new",
+                {total: {$sum: [ "$$new.total", "$total" ]}}
+            ]}}
         ]
     }
 }
 ```

 Compare this with example two where, on match, we're going to use replace with, which creates a new object.

-And that new object is merging the entire new incoming document-- that would be the one on the left here-- just with a single field object where total is computed as a sum of new total and existing total.
+And that new object is merging the entire new incoming document -- that would be the one on the left here-- just with a single field object where total is computed as a sum of new total and existing total.

 And here, you can see that the F1 field is actually inherited from incoming because it's in $$new.